 There shall be regular meetings of the Chapter no less than quarterly, or more often as deemed necessary by the Executive Board.

-Normally a minimum of 14 days notice shall be given as posted on the union

-bulletin boards or through email postings.
+A minimum of 14 days' notice shall be given as posted on the union website or through email postings.
 In an emergency, this requirement may be waived by the Chapter Executive Board.

 All Chapter meetings shall be governed by these By-Laws and the PASS Constitution.
 The Order of Business will be established by the Chapter President.

-Special Chapter membership meetings may be called by the National President or Vice President of PASS or by the Regional Vice-President by posting advance notice within a reasonable time on all Chapter bulletin boards.
+Special Chapter membership meetings may be called by the National President or Vice President of PASS or by the Regional Vice-Presidents by posting advance notice within a reasonable time on the Chapter website.

 Chapter meetings shall be open to all Chapter members in good standing.